haochuan/react-fundamental/doc/part12/nested-routing.md

 * match.isExact.
 A boolean that returns true if the match was exact (without any trailing characters).
 * match.params.
 An object containing key/value pairs from the URL parsed by the Path-to-RegExp package.

+### location

+Locations represent where the app is now, where you want it to go, or even where it was.
+It is also a place for you to get query parameters from URL.

+* location.search

 ```js
 /* Home component */
 const Home = () => (